Structured Inverse-Free Natural Gradient: Memory-Efficient & Numerically-Stable KFAC: Experiments

-From Fig.~\ref{fig:exp} and \ref{fig:exp_more}, we can observe that SINGD including IKFAC and INGD as special cases, outperforms AdamW in many cases.
+From \Cref{fig:exp} and \ref{fig:exp_more}, we can observe that SINGD, including IKFAC and INGD as special cases, outperforms AdamW in many cases.
 SINGD works well for mixed-precision training.
 We do not show KFAC in the plots as it performs unstably due to numerical issues.
 We also observe that the hierarchical structure often performs as well as the dense structure (INGD) on all the models.
 In several cases, the hierarchical structure outperforms the block-diagonal and diagonal structures.
-However, on the models as shown in Fig.~\ref{fig:exp_more}, even the diagonal structure can perform as well as the dense structure.
-Thus, we can reduce the memory consumption of INGD and make SINGD as competitive as AdamW for training large NNs.
+However, on the models shown in \Cref{fig:exp_more}, even the diagonal structure can perform as well as the dense one.
+Thus, we can reduce INGD's memory consumption and make SINGD as competitive as AdamW.
+We also train a ViT model on ``ImageNet-100" to demonstrate the superior performance of SINGD over AdamW in large-scale settings (see ~\Cref{fig:exp_large} in \Cref{app:exp}).